MetaCenterCloudPuppet/cesnet-spark/README.markdown

 <a name="usage-history-server"></a>
 ### Add Spark History Server

 Spark History server stores details about Spark jobs.
 It is provided by the class *spark::historyserver*.
-The parameter *historiserver\_hostname* needs to be also specified (replace *$::fqdn* by real hostname):
+The parameter *historiserver\_hostname* needs to be also specified (replace *$::fqdn* by real hostname), and HDFS cluster is required:

     ...
     class{'spark':